 Yes, any type of sweet potato will work for this recipe

-Yes, you are more than welcome to prep the yams, be it peeling them or simply making the entire batch the day before.
+Yes, you are more than welcome to prep the yams, be it peeling them or simply making the entire batch the day before or up to 2 days in advance.

-Make sure to keep the dish in your refrigerator.
-Some people also cook their candied yams in the oven or crockpot.
+Make sure to keep the dish in your refrigerator and in an air tight container.

-Yes you can, but it works out much better, if they are eaten the same day.
+Yes you can although I don't recommend it because it works out much better, if they are eaten the same day.
 You can store them in a zip lock/freezer friendly bag and freeze them.

 Then simply de-frost them and re-heat them in the oven or stove top.
 You may need to replenish them in a splash of water and sprinkle some sugar onto them.